M64GitHub/libtsprites/README.md

-The whole lib is based on the concept of `blocks` ('▄' or '▀') forming `sprites` (various sorts of), `screens` (support clipping, screens inside of screens / multiple screens next to eachother, etc ...), and a `rendering engine` to glue all together.
+The whole lib is based on the concept of `blocks` ('▄' or '▀') forming `sprites` (various sorts of), `screens` (support clipping, screens inside of screens ("windows") / multiple screens next to eachother, etc ...), and a `rendering engine` to glue all together.

 - Please note upfront: all the components are independent, and optional to